A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Introduction

-According to classical SVM introduced in \cite{VapChe1974}, the optimal classifier geometrically separates input observations into two categories, such that the margin between the two classes is maximized.
-To enhance the accuracy of the classification, many SVM variants have been devised in the literature (see, for instance, \cite{CarNogRom2017, CorVap1995, JayKheCha2007, LiuPot2009, MarDeL2020, SchSmoWilBar2000}).
-Among them, the \emph{Twin Parametric Margin Support Vector Machine} (TPMSVM) detects two nonparallel classifiers, one for each class, such that training observations of the other class are as far as possible from the opposite classifier (see \cite{Peng2011}).
-The advantage of this approach is a reduced computational complexity since each of the two classifiers is the solution of a small-sized optimization model.
-Computational experiments from the literature show that TPMSVM achieves better predictive accuracy when compared to other SVM-type techniques.
+Among all the possible SVM variants, in this paper, we focus on the \emph{Twin Parametric Margin Support Vector Machine} (TPMSVM, see \cite{Peng2011}).
+According to this method, two nonparallel classifiers, one for each class, are identified such that the training observations of the other class are as far as possible from the opposite classifier.
+The main advantage of this approach lies in its reduced computational complexity since each of the two classifiers is the solution of a small-sized optimization model.
+Empirical evidence suggests that TPMSVM achieves superior predictive accuracy compared to other SVM-type techniques (see \cite{Peng2011,DeLMagSpiLOD2024}).

-SVM and its variants were originally designed to solve binary classification problems.
-However, in many applications classifying categories might be more than two (\cite{ChaSin2011, MaqDam2023}), leading to the design of \emph{ad hoc} methods in the ML literature.
-Typically, such a kind of problems are decomposed into a sequence of binary classification tasks, whose solutions are finally pieced together in an aggregate decision function (\cite{HsuLin2002}).
-Depending on how the decomposition and the following reconstruction are performed, different approaches have been proposed (\cite{DingZhaZhaZhaXue2019}).
-Compared to binary pattern recognition, multiclass classification problems are more challenging and less explored in the literature (\cite{PengKouWangShi2011}).
+Optimization approaches for supervised classification, including SVMs, were traditionally designed to tackle binary classification tasks.
+However, many real-world applications involve multigroup problems (see \cite{MaqDam2023}), requiring the development of specific methods to be addressed (see \cite{WesWat1998}).
+Typically, these problems are decomposed into a finite sequence of binary classification tasks, whose solutions are finally combined into an aggregate decision function (see \cite{HsuLin2002}).
+Depending on how the decomposition and the following reconstruction are performed, various approaches have been proposed (see \cite{DingZhaZhaZhaXue2019}).
+Nevertheless, multiclass classification problems remain less explored in the ML literature due to their higher computational complexity (see \cite{PengKouWangShi2011}).
+For this reason, developing new algorithms for multiclass SVMs is considered a promising research area (see \cite{Pedro2017}).